 Legalise and regulate cannabis – promote public health and support the NHS.

-To Home Secretary Sajid Javid MP and Secretary of State for Health and Social Care Jeremy Hunt MP
+To Home Secretary Sajid Javid MP and Secretary of State for Health and Social Care Matt Hancock MP

 We all love the NHS.
 But without a serious cash injection, it’s future hangs in the balance.
 At the moment, there is no clear plan for where this funding will come from.